-Affects your ability to look after yourself
+7. Affects your ability to look after yourself

 As the disease progresses, the sequence of completing everyday tasks can become increasingly difficult.
-Each step of the task can be confusing, for example, when trying to make a cup of tea the tea bag might go into the fridge instead of the cup make a cup of tea, the tea bag might go into the fridge instead of the cup.
+Each step of the task can be confusing, for example, when trying to make a cup of tea, the tea bag might go into the fridge instead of the cup.